 - Students learn about a biometric system, in this case an age estimator.

-- Students learn about experimental design like the hypothesis-testing design.
-They can also learn about experimental controls to minimize extraneous variables --
+- They can also learn about experimental controls to minimize extraneous variables.

-in this experiment, for example, photo capture could be limited to one camera/smartphone so as not to introduce variations due to different camera resolutions, etc.
+- In this experiment, for example, photo capture could be limited to one camera/smartphone so as not to introduce variations due to different camera resolutions.

-- Students learn about hypothesis testing.
-From the histogram and the mean, median, and mode values it is easy to get a rough idea whether the hypothesis is true or not.
+- They learn from the histogram and the mean, median, and mode values it is easy to get a rough idea whether the hypothesis is true or not.

 the probability of the null hypothesis, usually looking for a p-value < 5% for reasonable significance

 (a Google search will find material on statistical hypothesis testing).